REVIEWS BY BRAND

 We get asked over and over… What’s the best home weather station?

 Here’s a our top 3 listed, using the following criteria: ease of installation, connectivity options, affordability, and reliability.
 For a detailed home weather station review on each individual model from the list below, simply click “read full review” and you’ll find more info than you ever thought you needed on that particular model.

 Comparing Home Weather Stations

-- PC – Connecting to a PC helps you log data and follow trends
+- Computer or PC – Connecting to a PC helps you log data and follow trends

 - Internet – Connecting to the world wide web allows for many options.
 There are both private and public networks to join where weather data can be posted.
 Most of the major weather station brands offer their own private networks.
 The most popular public network is the Weather Underground.
 Uploading your data to the web can be fun and give you an opportunity to network with others who have passion around the same things you do.

 - Smartphone Apps – Many of the big brands, including those on this list, offer apps for both Android and iPhone.